Breathtaking Landed Interior Design Styles And Ideas

 Perhaps, you’ve seen the elegant chandeliers in the hotel foyers.
 Adding one luxury piece will help set the mood right from your home’s entrance.
 Also, you should complement your walls with some soft-light sconces.
 Try to layer the lighting with some additional bedside lamps for a light-filled space.

 Usually, five-star hotels feature sleek recessed lighting and ample sources of natural light.
 You should make sure you provide gentle illumination, too.
 Ultimately, you’d want to go for some fluorescent lighting.
-In the least, you should opt for an oversized natural-fiber pendant.
+At the least, you should opt for an oversized natural-fiber pendant.

 Add the Finishing Touches in Your Spa-like Bathroom

 Of course, don’t forget the bathrooms.
 Since you can’t make your restroom overlook the Adriatic, you can at least add some spa-like features.
 Instead of the standard showerhead, you can get a rain one and throw in some bamboo mats.
-If you have the budget, you can add a terrazzo-style tiling with subtle lighting strips.
+If you have the budget, you can add terrazzo-style tiling with subtle lighting strips.

 Last but not least, you’d want landed property interior design to look, but also smell like a resort.
 Therefore, you should buy some tropical candle scents to greet your guests properly.
 Besides, you can always add some soaps and room sprays for a soothing fragrance.
 Just don’t overdo it.